 Simply put, laser hair removal is a permanent solution to remove unwanted hairs by using laser technology.
-Lasers are extremely versatile cosmetic tools that can be used to permanently destroy body hair with laser hair removal treatment, allowing patients to forgo shaving indefinitely.
+Lasers are extremely versatile cosmetic tools that can be used to permanently destroy body hair, allowing patients to forgo shaving indefinitely.
 How does it work?
 The laser targets pigmentation in the hair itself and penetrates beneath the skin to precisely destroy individual, active hair follicles.
 The laser targets only the hair, so the surrounding skin is not damaged in the process.
 Once the follicle is destroyed, the hair will not regrow.
 Not all follicles are active at once, however, so multiple treatments are necessary for optimal results.

 AM I AN IDEAL CANDIDATE FOR LASER HAIR REMOVAL?

-Both men and women can benefit from laser hair removal treatment.
-At Ellemes Medical Spa in Atlanta, we provide safe and effective laser hair removal services for both light and dark skin individuals.
+Both men and women can benefit from laser hair removal.
+At Ellemes Medical Spa, we provide safe and effective laser hair removal treatments for both light and dark skin individuals.
 The ideal laser hair removal candidates should be in good health and have reasonable expectations for the treatment.
 Hair removal is a process that involves several treatments at intervals, and patients will need to commit to multiple sessions in order to get satisfactory results.
 Only you and your provider can assess your candidacy, and this will be done during your initial consultation to ensure you are eligible for the procedure.

 WHAT CAN I EXPECT DURING THE LASER HAIR REMOVAL TREATMENT?

 Before the procedure, the hair will be trimmed so it is uniform in length.
 For best results, patients should be cleanly shaven prior to treatment.
 The laser will then be optimized for the patient's hair color, thickness, and treatment area.